8 Best Construction Estimating Software in Australia (2026 Guide)

 #2 Houzz Pro

-houzz pro software homepage screenshot
+houzz pro estimate module screenshot

 Houzz Pro offers a platform that combines estimating with project management.
 However, its focus is on helping interior designers, architects, and remodelers.
 The software is actively used in Australia, with local pricing features that allow users to add their own material and labour costs, customize markups, and include GST.